George Weyerhaeuser Sr., great-grandson of timber company founder and kidnapped as a child, dies at 95

 After walking to a farmhouse where a family was sitting down to breakfast, George was reunited with his family.

 But the ordeal wasn’t over.
-The kidnapping had made the national news, thanks to a Seattle Post-Intelligencer reporter who maneuvered to interview George even before he returned to his family, and the result was a “media frenzy,” said Leilee Weyerhaeuser
+The kidnapping had made the national news, thanks to a reporter who maneuvered to interview George even before he returned to his family, and the result was a “media frenzy,” said Leilee Weyerhaeuser

 “He had told us that for him, the worst trauma came from being encircled by reporters with cameras and questions and microphones,” she said.
 “As a little boy, trying to face that kind of media presence was really difficult.”